Ch4ves/chessapi/README.md

 </a>

-*Proximos passos: Implementar seguranca, cache e documentacao.
+To do: Implementar seguranca, cache e documentacao.